MattKim97/MattKim97/README.md

 <h1 align="center">Hi 👋, I'm Matthew!</h1>
-<h4 align="left">I am a passionate software developer with a previous background in biological science research.
+<h4 align="left">I am a passionate software developer with a previous background in biological sciences research.
 I fell in love with coding due to the ability to solve puzzles and problems in many different ways, and that there is never a singular correct answer.
 I love puzzles and problem solving, and I love solving puzzles and then comparing my solution with others!
 I love working the front and back end, and I believe that I provide a myraid of different approches to solving problems due to my previous backgrounds!</h3>

 - 🔭 I’m currently working on **Capstone Project Frogsy**